-The worldwide mobile payment revenue is expected to surpass 1 trillion U.S. dollars in 2019, which is more than 22,000% increase from 450 million in 2015.
+The worldwide mobile payment revenue is expected to hit $12.06 trillion by 2027, with a CAGR (compound annual growth rate) of 30.1% from 2020 to 2027.
 The extraordinary growth in the mobile payments market can be attributed to the popularity of smartphones.
-The number of smartphone users worldwide is expected to grow by one billion every five years, which means that by 2019, the number of smartphone users is expected to reach 2.7 billion.
+The number of smartphone users worldwide is expected to grow by one billion every five years, which means that by 2023, the number of smartphone users is expected to reach 4.3 million.

 In 2014, Apple launched Apple Pay which sparked the popularity of mobile payments and began a new era of convenience for consumers.
-More and more companies have joined this increasingly popular, competitive digital payments landscape including Samsung Pay, Android Pay and Google Pay.
+More and more companies have joined this increasingly popular, competitive digital payments landscape including Samsung Pay, Android Pay and Google Pay (with the latter finally fully overtaking Android Pay’s place).
 However, there are some concerns when it comes to the security of mobile payments.

 Near-Field Communication, also known as NFC, is the technology that enables consumers and businesses to make and accept contactless payments.
-NFC technology is also used in smartphones for applications such as Apple and Android Pay which allows a user to hold their phone next to a payment terminal to purchase goods.
+NFC technology is also used in smartphones for applications, such as Apple and Google Pay, which allows a user to hold their phone next to a payment terminal to purchase goods.

 When making a contactless payment, NFC technology establishes a connection between your mobile device and a POS terminal.
 Using close-proximity radio frequency identification, payment data is sent from the phone to the card reader and, once the consumer has validated their identity either via a passcode or fingerprint, money is transferred from the account.
 As with traditional credit card processing, none of the cardholder data is taken from the card, instead, tokenization is used to replace sensitive data.

 Sadly, data breaches are not yet a thing of the past.
-Hackers are constantly finding new ways around technology security, the latest attack was seen with the Samsung Galaxy 8 Iris Scanner scam in 2017.
+Hackers are constantly finding new ways around technology security, an infamous attack was seen with the Samsung Galaxy 8 Iris Scanner scam in 2017.

 If a merchant system is compromised by a cyber attack, thieves will only be able to access tokenized data.
 Tokenized data is useless to cyber criminals because customer data is encrypted via a randomly generated token.
 Mobile wallets do not transmit a card’s primary account number (PAN) as is the case when paying with a credit card.
-During a mobile payment transaction, the token is sent to the POS terminal, protecting the data while in transit: ‘Tokenization is the security solution that is pushing mobile payments ahead of card payments in consumer sensitive financial information protection in the continuous race to stay ahead of hackers and other threats’.
+During a mobile payment transaction, the token is sent to the POS terminal, protecting the data while in transit.

 This technology ensures that a payment originally came from the cardholder’s mobile device.
 If a hacker managed to obtain data during a mobile payment transaction, the cryptogram that is sent with the token to a POS terminal, cannot be used on another mobile device as it is unique to the original.